MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 ## Change priority

 You can change the priority of a specific run by clicking on the three dots then **Change priority**.
-You can only change the priority of a run of which you are an owner or if you are a co-owner on the machine or machine group, or admin on the gateway.
+You can only change the priority of a run of which you are an owner, or if you are a co-owner on the machine/machine group or admin on the gateway.

 Changing the priority only impacts the current run and not any subsequent ones.
 If you wish to [change the priority of all the upcoming runs](#setting-a-priority), you need to change the priority in the connector action.